 Sense and Non Sense: Diebold is Caught

 This makes sense.
-It is from the website of the , wherein they describe their efforts to improve the most secure operating system there is, SE :
+It is from the website of the National Security Agency, wherein they

-This does not make sense. , the manufacturers of the infamous "black box" voting machines -- the ones that leave no paper trail -- use software that is not open-source.
+This does not make sense.
+Diebold, the manufacturers of the infamous "black box" voting machines -- the ones that leave no paper trail -- use software that is not open-source.
 How is it that the taxpayers have already paid for the NSA to develop what they believe is the most secure operating system in the world, yet they pay again for Diebold machines that use a lower quality OS?

 Needless to say, secure voting is the cornerstone of Democracy.
 Obviously, we could not tolerate having the NSA develop our voting machines.
 But if they have developed a pretty secure OS, and that OS has withstood the slings and arrows of the open-source community, it really would make sense for us to use that technology.
 It might prevent embarrassments such as this: